 This article is neither for nor against the traditional Christian meaning of Christmas.
-It stems from a desire to define a broader perspective: One that respects this traditional meaning, while also extending the meaning of the holiday to those for whom this tradition is not meaningful.
+It stems from a desire to define a broader perspective: One that respects the conventional view, while also extending the significance of the holiday to those for whom this tradition is not meaningful.

-The starting point is a fact.
-For those of us who live in the Western world, Christmas is part of our world, whether the holiday has religious meaning to us or not.
+For those of us who live in the Western world, Christmas is part of our society, whether the holiday has religious meaning to us or not.
 It’s a big part of our culture, in the broadest possible sense of the word culture.
-That is, it has a big impact on our lives, were it only because of its impact on the economy, and all the marketing that goes with it.
+It has an impact on our lives, were it only because of all the marketing that goes with it.

-In other words, we live in a word where a multiplicity of meanings are possible, and not necessarily mutually exclusive.
-About Christmas, about the way we measure time, about what is important in politics, about what truly matters in life…
+In other words, we live in a world where a multiplicity of meanings are possible and not necessarily mutually exclusive.
+About Christmas, about the way we measure time, about what is essential in politics, about what truly matters in life.

-It is not in any way derogatory to the meaning of Christmas to notice that the way of celebrating the holiday has evolved over time.
+It is not derogatory to the traditional meaning of Christmas to notice that the way of celebrating the holiday has evolved.
 As the Christian religion extended through Europe, the celebration of the birth of Christ merged with the much more ancient pagan ritual of celebrating the winter solstice, and the festivals of light.
 Combining both does not reduce the spiritual value that the holiday has for Christians.
-In fact, one can argue that it has enriched it.
-I am not making this point from a personal, subjective point of view.
-I am simply referring to the fact that this combination has endured through the centuries, to the point that we now take it for granted.
+One can argue that it has enriched it.
+This combination has endured through the centuries, to the point that we now take it for granted.

-So, historically, what we call Christmas is both a religious holiday, and the current manifestation of a more ancient pagan ritual that has to do with a way of making sense of the world we live in: Every year, darkness increases, progressively takes over most of the day, until at some point, around the end of the third week of December, light starts growing again.
+Historically, what we call Christmas is both a religious holiday and the current manifestation of a more ancient pagan custom.
+The ancient ritual celebrates the rhythm of the natural world.
+Every year, darkness increases until it progressively takes over most of the day.
+Around the end of the third week of December, the light starts coming back.
 In the height of darkness is the beginning of more light.

-If the Christian tradition has meaning for you, of course keep Christ in Christmas.
+If the Christian tradition has resonance for you, of course, keep Christ in Christmas.
 But Christmas need not be limited to the meaning it has within a Christian context.